 On arrival in Rome, you will be met at the station by private transportation and dropped off at your hotel in the city centre.
-Your group will walk to a nearby restaurant in the evening and enjoy a special welcome meal.
+Check in and the rest of the day is free.

 On your first full day in Rome, you will be met by a private guide and join a small group tour of the Vatican Museums within the Vatican City; an independent city-state in the centre of Italy’s capital.
 Your guide will give you unique insight into the collections and masterpieces of the Vatican Museums such as the Raphael Rooms, Belvedere Courtyard, the Galleries of the Candelabra, the Maps and the Tapestries, and then lead you through the famous Sistine Chapel, home to some of Michelangelo’s finest frescos.

 The last stop on this morning tour is St Peter’s Basilica, considered by many to be one of the most magnificent churches in the world.
 After an independent lunch in Rome, your afternoon will be spent on a guided walking tour of the city’s Baroque Town, including visits to the Spanish Steps, Piazza Navona, the Italian Parliament, the Pantheon and the Piazza’s Navona and Spagna.

 After the walking tour, you have the rest of the afternoon to either return to your hotel or continue exploring Rome into the evening.

 DAY 10 – ROME